SalomePlatform/shaper/src/FeaturesPlugin/doc/placementFeature.rst

 .. centered::
    **Placement operation**

-In this property panel it is necessary:
+In this property panel, it is necessary to:

--  Select objects which will be moved.
+-  Select objects which will be moved;

--  Select a face, edge or vertex as a start for moving
+-  Select a face, edge or vertex as a start for moving;

--  Select a face, edge or vertex as an end of moving
+-  Select a face, edge or vertex as an end of moving;

 -  Define state of **Reverse** and **Centering** check boxes.